SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-maven.md

 mvn org.sonarsource.scanner.maven:sonar-maven-plugin:3.7.0.1746:sonar
 ```

-To get coverage information, you'll need to generate the coverage report before the analysis.
+To get coverage information, you'll need to generate the coverage report before the analysis and specify the location of the resulting report in an analysis parameter.
+See [Test Coverage](/analysis/coverage/)for details.

 ## Configuring Analysis
 Most analysis properties will be read from your project.
 If you would like override the default values of specify additional parameters, configure the parameter names found on the [Analysis Parameters](/analysis/analysis-parameters/) page in the `<properties>` section of your pom.xml like this: